$d$-pleated surfaces and their shear-bend coordinates: Introduction

+\item Based on the regularity of the map from Theorem \ref{thm: intro main}, our result implies that Bonahon-Dreyer's parameterization of $\mathrm{Hit}_d(S)$ is, in fact, a real-analytic diffeomorphism (compare with \cite{BoD}).

-Geometrically, this theorem says that any $d$-pleated surface with pleating locus $\lambda$ can be uniquely realized as a Hitchin representation that is ``bent" along the leaves and plaques of $\lambda$ according to the data provided by a $\lambda$-cocyclic pair in $\Yc(\lambda,d;\Rb/2\pi\Zb)$.
+\item Based on the characterization of the image of the shear-bend parameterization above, the space $\mathcal{R}_d(\lambda)$ admits a real-analytic projection onto the Hitchin component $\mathrm{Hit}_d(S)$, which generalizes the notion of induced hyperbolic metric inherited from the data of an equivariant pleated map when $d = 2$.
+In geometric terms, Theorem \ref{thm: intro main} implies that any $d$--pleated surface with pleating locus $\lambda$ can be uniquely realized from a Hitchin representation by performing a process of ``generalized bending'' along the leaves and plaques of $\lambda$, according to the data provided by a $\lambda$--cocyclic pair in $\mathcal{Y}_d(\lambda;\mathbb{R}/2\pi\mathbb{Z})$.
+This process relies on a purely imaginary analog of the eruption flows considered in Wienhard-Zhang \cite{WZ} and Sun-Wienhard-Zhang \cite{SWZ}.